WHAT: Free Healthy Eye Screenings

 About the UA Department of Ophthalmology & Vision Science

-The UA College of Medicine’s Department of Ophthalmology and Vision Science is among the top ophthalmology departments at U.S. universities, receiving research funding from the National Institutes of Health.
+The University of Arizona College of Medicine’s Department of Ophthalmology and Vision Science is among the top ophthalmology departments at U.S. universities, receiving research funding from the National Institutes of Health.
 It offers state-of-the-art ophthalmology services and also provides medical education, training programs and research in preserving vision.
 Our physician/professors are skilled clinicians with exceptional educational backgrounds, who supervise the care provided for approximately 39,000 patients annually at the Alvernon Physician Offices.
-The eye care team includes 9 full-time ophthalmologists, two full-time optometrists as well as 40 staff members.
+Our eye care team includes 9 full-time ophthalmologists, two full-time optometrists as well as 40 staff members.

 Senior Program Manager, Eye Care/Ophthalmology Clinic